 By Alyssa Abel

-Whether your kids have endured excessive online learning time during the pandemic or just find most of their enjoyment on devices, you might worry about how all that screen time affects them.
+Whether your kids have endured excessive online learning time or just find most of their enjoyment on devices, you might worry about how all that screen time affects them.

 What you need is an arsenal full of creative screen-free activities for kids.
 You'll need to make them entertaining, too — after all, you have some stiff virtual competition.
 The following 11 ideas are kid-tested and parent-approved: